Why We Make Specialty Duramax Tools

 Step 1.
 First, the driveshaft will need to be removed although it is not necessary to remove the transfer case from the vehicle.

-Step 2a (output shaft seal).
+Step 2.
 Lubricate the inner housing and the output shaft.
 Place the seal over the output shaft and the driver over it, lining up the notch on the seal with the groove on the driver.

 Step 3.
 Gently tap it a few times with a rubber mallet or plastic hammer (do not use a metal hammer) and then remove the driver to verify that the seal is going on evenly.
 If it is, tap it gently a few more times until it bottoms out in the housing.

 Step 4.
-Remove the driver and make sure the seal is flush and not torn or damaged.
+Remove the driver and make sure the seal is fully seated and not torn or damaged.

 Torque Converter T Handle Installation Kit